What is Agile Development?

 Advantages of Agile Development

-1. Continuous Improvement: To improve the future iteration, throughout the whole project, agile encourages feedback from users and team members.
+- Continuous Improvement: To improve the future iteration, agile encourages feedback from users and team members throughout the whole project.

-2. Change is Embraced: As the planning cycles are shorter, it is easy to accept changes and accommodate at any point of time, throughout the project.
+- Change is Embraced: As the planning cycles are shorter, it is easy to accept changes and accommodate them at any point in time throughout the project.

-3. End-Goal can be Unknown: For that kind of projects where end-goal is not defined, Agile is very beneficial.
+- End-Goal can be Unknown: For that kind of project where the end-goal is not defined, Agile is very beneficial.
 The goals will come to light as the project processes.

-5. Strong Team Interaction: To take responsibility and own parts of the project, Agile highlights the importance of team working together with frequent communication, and face-to-face interaction.
+- Strong Team Interaction: To take responsibility and own parts of the project, Agile highlights the importance of team working together with frequent communication and face-to-face interaction.

 This has been a guide to Agile Development.
-Here we discussed the Features, Working, Principle, and Advantages of Agile Development.
+Here we discussed the features, working, principles, and advantages of agile development.
 You can also go through our other suggested articles to learn more –